Equivariant ZFA and the foundations of nominal techniques: Relative consistency, and freshness

 Then a permutation is a bijection $\pi$ on atoms such that $\nontriv(\pi)\subseteq S_k$ for some $k\in\mathbb Z$.

-This notion of permutation has many useful properties, for instance there exist $\pi$ such that $\card\nontriv(\pi)=\card\atoms$ and for any $\pi,\pi'$ we have that $\card(\fix(\pi)\cap\fix(\pi'))=\card\atoms$.
-More on this in~\cite{gabbay:conqnf}. \end{enumerate*} So there is no one right answer to the question of `What is a permutation?'.
-It depends on what we wish to accomplish.
+This notion of permutation has many useful properties: for instance there exist $\pi$ such that $\card\nontriv(\pi)=\card\atoms$ and for any $\pi,\pi'$ we have that $\card(\fix(\pi)\cap\fix(\pi'))=\card\atoms$. \end{enumerate*} There is no one right answer to the question of `What is a permutation?'.
+It depends on what we want to accomplish, and how much structure we want to allow atoms to have.